Still1/Still1.github.io/_posts/2022/2022-06-20-Java容器ArrayList源码分析.md

     @Override
     public boolean removeIf(Predicate<? super E> filter) {
         Objects.requireNonNull(filter);
-        // figure out which elements are to be removed
-        // any exception thrown from the filter predicate at this stage
-        // will leave the collection unmodified

         int removeCount = 0;
         final BitSet removeSet = new BitSet(size);
         final int expectedModCount = modCount;